DHTMLX/docs-diagram/docs/api/editor/shapetype_property.md

 ### Description

-@short: Optional, the type of the items
+@short: Optional.
+The type of the items

 This value is applied, if the shape object doesn't contain the "type" property